jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

 * You can view more details for a session by clicking it in this grid.
 Additional pages are then displayed in the lower half of the drilldown.
 * The data displayed in this grid can be **Filtered**.
 Filtering is the method Spotlight uses to restrict displays to a manageable or relevant set of data.
 You can view or change the filter by right-clicking the grid and choosing **View/Edit Filter**.
 * To find a particular session, right-click and select **Find**.
 * Data in the Last Wait Type and Last Wait Resource columns is reported directly from SQL Server and, for performance reasons, is not resolved to actual resource names during normal data collection.
-To resolve the data to a more readable form, click the  button.
+To resolve the data to a more readable form, click the {% include inline_imageClient.html file="tb_drilldown_question.png" alt="Question mark button" %}  button.

 #### SQL (The Optimizer Plan Visualisation control)